codevonnie/fourthyearproject/README.md

  This branch contains the Main Server Api, which both the Web/Mobile app send Http Rest request to, to retrive data from our graph  DataBase.

- The Server contains several routes, which acomplish the following:
+ The Server contains several routes, which accomplish the following:

   * Login - Business/Members.
   * Autherization Validation.